sammaxfleet/thisorthatpp5/README.md

 ## Logged Out Site User

-- Ability to log in
-- Abolity to Sign Up
+- Ability to Sign Up
 - See All Posts that have been shared
+- Search keywords
-- View a single Post
+- View a Single Post
-- Can view the highest liked or commented posts
 - Can View Popular Profiles
-- Can Navigate through Pages
+- Can Navigate through Pages smoothly
 - Can filter by Celebrity
-- Can filter by UserName, Popularity, Date, Title, Content or Category.
 - Can View comments to see what people think
-- Can Like Posts

 ### Logged In Site User

-All of the above and..
+All of the above and additionally..

-- Ability to Log in smoothly
+- Ability to log in
-- Log out smoothly
+- Log out
+- Can Like/ unlike Posts
+- Can Save/unsave Posts
+- Can follow/ unfollow other Users
+- Can Edit Profile & posts
 - Can Make my own posts
 - Can delete/ edit own posts.
-- Can follow other users.

 # EPICS/ MILESTONES & USER STORIES

 I used the following Milestones as Epics when creating the project.
-You can fine here..... in a Kanban board display.

 1. Installation Back End API
 2. Installation Front End